 This myth makes sense at first; the trucker was behind the wheel, so the trucker must be the person who’s liable the crash.
 However, with many cases in which an 18-wheeler or other commercial vehicle causes a wreck, the truck company is ultimately liable through a legal concept known as “respondeat superior.”

-Here are just a few examples of how a truck company can be responsible for a big rig accident even though it appears the trucker was responsible:
+Here are just a few examples of how a truck company can be responsible for a big rig accident:

-- A trucker causes an accident while driving under the influence of alcohol – and the truck company never looked at the driver’s history of drunk driving before hiring him.
+- A trucker causes an accident while driving under the influence of alcohol – and the truck company never looked at the driver’s history of drunk driving before hiring him/her.

 - A trucker falls asleep behind the wheel while driving – but the trucking company told him to drive more hours than he legally could.

 - A trucker loses control of his vehicle and causes a wreck – but the trucking company didn’t correctly pack the trailer, causing items to shift and throw the truck off balance.

 - A trucker is driving distracted and causes an accident – but evidence reveals he was sending messages to his trucking company while driving at the time of the crash.